ga83bar/Corona-applied-machine-learning/documentation/Machine Learning Models/MachineLearningModels.md

 # Gaussian Processes (GP)

-Another very promising approach which solves regressional time series problems is the use of Gaussian Processes (GP) for which a handful of implementations is already given in the scikit ML library.
+Another very promising approach which solves regressional time series problems is the use of Gaussian Processes (GP) for which a handful of implementations is given in the scikit ML library.
 In particular, there have already been attempts to model and forecast CO2 emissions using GPs, see [here](https://stats.stackexchange.com/questions/377999/why-are-gaussian-processes-valid-statistical-models-for-time-series-forecasting).
+This not only motivates to further investigate GPs for our project but also demonstrates a successful application, ultimately rendering this approach as highly plausible to achieve our specified project target.

+## GP Model

 # LSTM RNN